 Here are some common benefits of leather dog collars:

-- Longevity: While leather dog collars may be more expensive initially, they often last much longer than nylon dog collars
+- Longevity: While leather dog collars are generally more expensive at first, they often last longer than nylon collars

-- Being all natural, leather can be less irritating to the skin than other synthetic materials
+- Being all natural, leather can be less irritating to the skin than synthetic materials

 - No snap: Many dogs don’t like the loud sound of the a plastic snap buckle right next to their ear